This page provides you with all the IELTS information you need to know about the exam. These IELTS Faqs are all commonly asked questions.

 Of course, during the test you are not allowed to talk to other candidates, copy other’s work, eat or drink, or leave the room.

-Your IELTS results will be sent to you 13 days after your test date.
+For the paper-based IELTS test, your IELTS results will be sent to you 13 days after your test date.
 They will be posted out by the centre at which you took the test.

 You will be sent a test report form.
 This test report form will contain the IELTS information about your overall band score and your score in each of the modules (writing, reading, listening, and speaking).
 The form will also include your personal data and the date that you took the test, and whether you took the general training or academic module.